-In late post-transplant anemia, the Correction of Anemia and Progression of Renal Insufficiency in Transplant patients (CAPRIT) study examined the 2-year effect on graft survival and quality of life of normalizing Hb levels (target 13-15 g/dl) versus partial Hb correction (10.5-11.5 g/dl) by using subcutaneous epoetin beta (70).
-The Hb normalization group showed a reduced decline in estimated creatinine clearance (2.4 vs $5.9 \text{ ml/min}/1.73 \text{ m}^2$ in the partial correction group), a lower rate of progression to kidney failure, and higher death-censored graft survival.
-Quality of life also significantly improved in the full-correcting group (70).
-Tsujita et al. (71) conducted a 3-year study in KTRs treated with either darbepoetin alpha or epoetin beta pegol (subcutaneous or iv), comparing the effect on graft function decline rate (primary efficacy endpoint) of sustained maintenance of high Hb levels (12.5-13-5 g/d) as opposed to maintenance of low Hb values (10.5-11.5 g/dl).
-The average decline in eGFR was significantly greater in the low Hb group $(5.1 \text{ ml/min}/1.73 \text{ m}^2)$ than in the group with high Hb levels (1 ml/min/1.73 m) (71).
-More recently, 153 KTRs randomized to either a high (≥12.5 g/dl) or a low (<10.5 g/dl) Hb target and to either cholecalciferol or control (2 x 2 factorial design) received subcutaneous methoxy polyethylene glycol epoetin beta as ESA (72).
-Changes in creatinine-based eGFR over a 2-year period comprised the primary outcome of the study.
-Among patients who completed the study period, the decline in kidney function was smaller in those with high Hb levels than in the low Hb group $(-1.6\pm4.5 \text{ vs} 4\pm 6.9$ ml/min/1.73 m; p<0.05), with no difference between the cholecalciferol and the control group (72).
+(10.5-11.5 g/dL) by using subcutaneous epoetin beta.70 The Hb normalization group showed a reduced decline in estimated creatinine clearance (2.4 vs 5.9 mL/min/ 1.73 m^2 in the partial correction group), lower rate of progression to kidney failure, and higher death-censored graft survival.
+The quality of life also significantly improved in the full-correcting group.70 Tsujita et al,7 conducted a 3-year study in KTRs treated with either darbepoetin alpha or epoetin beta pegol (subcutaneous or IV), comparing the effect on graft function decline rate (primary efficacy end point) of sustained maintenance of high Hb levels (12.5-13-5 g/dL) as opposed to maintenance of low Hb levels (10.5-11.5 g/dL).
+The average decline in eGFR was significantly greater in the low Hb level group $(5.1 \text{ mL/min}/1.73 \text{ m}^2)$ than that in the group with high Hb level $(1 \text{ mL/min}/1.73 \text{ m}^2)$.71 More recently, 153 KTRs were randomized to either a high $(\geq 12.5 \text{ g/dL})$ or a low (<10.5 g/dL) Hb target level and to either cholecalciferol or control $(2 \times 2 \text{ factorial design})$ received subcutaneous methoxy polyethylene glycol epoetin beta as ESA.72 Changes in the creatinine-based eGFR over a 2-year period comprised the primary outcome of the study.
+Among patients who completed the study period, the decline in kidney function was smaller in those with high Hb levels than in the low Hb level group $(-1.6 \pm 4.5 \text{ vs} -4 \pm 6.9 \text{ mL/min}/1.73 \text{ m}^2; P < 0.05)$, with no difference between the cholecalciferol and the control group.72

-The results of these studies suggest that in KT anemia is associated with a decline in eGFR, and that correction of anemia may effectively reduce the rate of decline.
-This is discordant with a previous meta-analysis reporting the absence of reno-protective effects by ESA in the post-transplant setting (73).
-Major drawbacks have been identified in that study, however, including heterogeneity and different primary endpoints (65).
+The results of these studies suggest that in KT, anemia is associated with a decline in eGFR and that the correction of anemia may effectively reduce the rate of decline.
+This is in discordant with a previous meta-analysis reporting the absence of renoprotective effects by ESA in the posttransplant setting.73 However, major drawbacks have been identified in that study, such as heterogeneity and different primary end points.65

-In a rat model of KT, correction of Hb using EPO prevented histologic signs of chronic allograft nephropathy through the regulation of intragraft expression of antioxidant, antiapoptotic and angiogenic properties (74).
-Interestingly, blood transfusion normalizing post-transplant Hb had no impact on allograft injury, suggesting that the reno-protective effect of EPO outweighed the correction of anemia itself (74).
-In in vitro murine models, and in a prospective clinical study in CKD stage 4 ESA-treated patients, EPO exhibited immunomodulating properties which are needed for spontaneous kidney allograft acceptance (75).
-Early clinical studies, however, did not show any tissue-protective benefit from using ESA in the post-transplant setting (73, 76), which might be explained from several methodological angles (36).
-Thus, the potential reno-protective role of ESA in KT awaits better definition in adequate future studies.
+In a rat model of KT, correction of Hb level using EPO prevented histologic signs of chronic allograft nephropathy through the regulation of intragraft expression of antioxidant, antiapoptotic, and angiogenic properties.74 However, blood transfusions normalizing posttransplant Hb levels reported no effect on allograft injury, suggesting that the renoprotective effect of EPO outweighed the correction of anemia itself.74 In in vitro murine models and in a prospective clinical study in CKD stage 4 ESA-treated patients, EPO exhibited immunomodulating properties that are needed for spontaneous kidney allograft acceptance.75 However, early clinical studies did not show any tissueprotective benefit from using ESA in the posttransplant setting,^{73,76} which might be explained from several methodological angles.36 Thus, the potential renoprotective role of ESA in KT awaits better definition in adequate future studies.